Demographics of Northern Ireland: Languages spoken

-English is by far the most commonly spoken language in Northern Ireland.
-Two regional languages of Northern Ireland, Irish and Ulster Scots, are protected under the European Charter for Regional or Minority Languages.
+English is the most commonly spoken language in Northern Ireland.
+The Irish language has official status and is, along with Ulster Scots, also protected under the European Charter for Regional or Minority Languages.
 Several other languages are spoken by immigrants to Northern Ireland, the most common of which is Polish.

 A question about knowledge of Irish was reintroduced to the census in 1991, for the first time since 1911.
 In 2011, the census question was modified to ask about Ulster Scots alongside Irish.